Venkata-Kishor-Polakattu/venkata-kishor-polakattu/README.md

 # About Me
-I’m a fresher software developer with a strong interest in Java programming, web development, and cloud technologies.
-I enjoy learning new tools and building simple, efficient projects that help me improve my problem-solving and coding skills.
+I'm an enthusiastic Java Developer and B. Tech graduate with solid fundamentals in Core Java, Spring, Spring Boot, and web technologies.
+Passionate about backend development, REST APIs, and building scalable applications.
+Having the hands on experience on building MVC applications and Rest APIs has strengthened the practical skills to dive into IT, contribute to realtime projects and grow as a professional

 # Technical Skills
 Programming Languages: Java, Python (basics)
+Frameworks: Spring, Hibernate, Spring boot
 Web Technologies: HTML, CSS, JavaScript
 Databases: MySQL, Oracle SQL
 Version Control: Git, GitHub
-Cloud Basics: AWS, Azure, GCP (introductory level) Tools & IDEs: VS Code, IntelliJ IDEA, Eclipse
+Cloud Basics: AWS, Azure, GCP (introductory level) Tools & IDEs: VS Code, IntelliJ IDEA

 # Interests
 Developing Java-based applications